amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 >>> s3 = ("my-bucket", "my-prefix")
 >>> remote_device = qml.device("braket.aws.qubit", device_arn="arn:aws:braket:::device/quantum-simulator/amazon/sv1", s3_destination_folder=s3, wires=2)

 In this example, the string ``arn:aws:braket:::device/quantum-simulator/amazon/sv1`` is the ARN that identifies the SV1 device.
 Other supported devices and their ARNs can be found in the `Amazon Braket Developer Guide <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html>`_.
-Note that the plugin works with digital (qubit) circuit-based devices only.
+Note that the plugin works with digital (qubit) gate-based devices only.

 This device can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.